pedmands/chirply/README.md

-# Chirpl
+# Chirply

-This is a Ruby application programmed by Preston Edmands
+Chirply is a lightweight Twitter clone built using Ruby on Rails and packed with important modern features.